#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil isn't frozen or cold, consider planting your veggie, flower, or fruit seeds directly into your garden.
+If the soil is warm and pliable, consider planting your fruit, flower, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed package for when and how to sow seeds.
+Consult your seed packet for how and when to sow seeds.

 Should I harden off my seedlings before planting them outside?